Can You Get Into Ivy League Without APs?

 If you asked the question “Can I Get Into A Good School Without Honors or APs?” because your school doesn’t offer any of these courses, don’t worry.

 All schools, including selective ones like Harvard and UChicago, won’t compare your academic performance to applicants from other schools (that wouldn’t be fair).
 They will compare you to other students in your school.

 So even if your school doesn’t offer any advanced courses, you are not disqualified.
 As long as you are taking the hardest classes and maintaining good grades in your classes, you are taking the most rigorous course load possible.

-So, can I get into a “good” school without any advanced courses?
+Can you get into a “good” school without any advanced courses?